Skip to content

 pub const BASE_SEPOLIA_BASE_AZUL_TIMESTAMP: u64 = <timestamp>;

-Re-export from lib.rs alongside the other timestamp constants.
+Re-export them from lib.rs next to the existing timestamp constants.

-Update the HardForkConfig literal in both registry fixture files:
+Then update the UpgradeConfig literal in both registry fixture files:

 // ... existing fields ...